jonathanlevaillant/a11y-dialog-component/README.md

 }
 ```

-This previous code will generate, as if by magic, an accessible dialog:
+This previous code will generate an accessible dialog:

 ```html
 <!-- Opening trigger -->